Graham McDonald, Dip.Couns, MBACP

 Photos & videos

-My fees for a 50 minute counselling session are:
+My fees based on a 50 minute counselling session are:

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their ethical framework of good practice, maintaining a safe environment for my clients.